 Final Word: You Recover by Acting, Not by Feeling Ready

 Most readers will close this article, agree with it, and change nothing.
-If you want to be in the minority who actually recovers, commit to one specific thing tonight: tomorrow morning, immediately after pouring your coffee, open Memly and review exactly one card.
+If you want to be among the minority who actually recover, commit to one specific thing tonight: tomorrow morning, immediately after pouring your coffee, open Memly and review exactly one card.
 Do not promise more.
 Do not commit to a streak.
-One card.
-Then close the app.
-That single action is the spark that re-fires your brain's "I can do this" signal — the foundation that everything else gets built on.
-No credit card required, 120 free credits to start.
-Restart in 30 seconds.
+One card, then close the app.
+That single action re-fires your brain's "I can do this" signal, and every larger habit gets built on top of that signal.
+No payment method required.
+Start a free trial and get going again in 30 seconds.

 For the deeper structural reasons professionals abandon study habits, see why working professionals can't stick to studying.
 For the foundation of AI-assisted memorization, the pillar piece is what is AI-assisted memorization.